nonomal/Fail2Ban-Report/README.md

 ## 🛣️ Roadmap
 > I gave up the usual Roadmap - to have more freedom with development - Things like Multiserver was never on the Roadmap but allways in my mind.
-> Using Fail2Ban-Report since it exists i have got some different views in terms of what do I want and how I think about what this project can become with a little time and polish.
+> Using Fail2Ban-Report since it exists i have got some different views in terms of what Fail2Ban-Report is and how I think about what this project can become with a little time and polish.
 > Suggestions and Ideas still welcome at any time (see Discussions)

 ## 👀 Outlook